PIERCING AFTER CARE TIPS AND TRICKS

 What to expect:

-Your piercing is likely to get crusty on the front and or back of your ear during the healing process, You should only remove crusties with a cotton tip
+Your piercing is likely to get crusties and discharge on the front and or back of your ear during the healing process, You should only remove crusties with a cotton tip and saline solution.
+Piercings tend to create a clear or white discharge while healing.

 GENERAL CARTILAGE PIERCINGS

-Do: clean it once in the morning once at night, with clean hands and a cotton swab covered in a sterile saline solution.
+Do: Clean it once in the morning once at night, With clean hands and a cotton swab covered in a sterile saline solution.
 Clean the front and back of the piercing.

-Don’t: twist or turn your fresh piercing, or touch with unclean hands.
+Don’t: Twist or turn your fresh piercing or touch with unclean hands.
 Avoid changing your jewelry to a ring too early and do your best to avoid sleeping on it.

 Tips: ibuprofen can help with excess swelling.